SapienzaNLP/bookcoref/README.md

 ##  Description
-This repository contains the official code for "<span style="font-variant: small-caps;">BookCoref</span>: Coreference Resolution at Book Scale" by [Martinelli et al. (2025)](https://arxiv.org/abs/2507.12075).
+This repository contains the official code for the ACL main conference paper: [<span style="font-variant: small-caps;">BookCoref</span>: Coreference Resolution at Book Scale](https://arxiv.org/abs/2507.12075) (Martinelli et al., ACL 2025).
 We include the official outputs of the comparison systems outlined in the paper, which can be used to reproduce our results.
 Our silver training and gold evaluation data are available through this [🤗 Hugging Face dataset](https://huggingface.co/datasets/sapienzanlp/bookcoref).